Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/05-AI-engine-versal-integration/README.md

 # Introduction
 The Xilinx Versal ACAP is a fully software-programmable, heterogeneous compute platform that combines the PS (Scalar Engine which includes the Arm processors), PL (Adaptable Engines which includes the FPGA fabric) and AI Engines (AI Engines; Intelligent Engines).

 This tutorial demonstrates creating a system design running on the AI Engine, PS, and PL and validating the design running on these heterogeneous domains by running Hardware Emulation.
+Finally it also takes you through the steps of running this design on the VCK190 board.

 This tutorial steps through hardware emulation and hardware flow in the context of a complete Versal ACAP system integration.
 A Makefile is provided, which can be modified to suit your own needs in a different context.
 By default the Makefile is set for `hw_emu`.
 If you need to build for `hw`, add `TARGET=hw` to the `make` commands.